-Many pros and cons come up when considering electronic devices and what role they should play in your homeschooling style.
+Many pros and cons come up when considering electronic devices for homeschoolers and what role they should play while homeschooling.
 Some agree that they “have their place” and can be used during school hours with no problems at all.
 Others staunchly oppose the idea, opting for classical methods of academic instruction instead.
-The issue then becomes, Do we use them or not?
+The issue then becomes, do we use them or not?
 And if so, to what extent?

 We live in a day and age that sees the constant overuse of electronic devices.
 Many children who can barely read now have smartphones with access to spaces they should never have access to.
-We’ve seen such wicked and deadly games such as MoMo, for example, that targets young children by encouraging them to text a number on WhatsApp, which then sends them instructions to complete a series of increasingly bizarre and dangerous tasks from watching a horror movie to eating Tide-Pods and engaging in self-harm - even to taking their own lives!
-If you’re not extremely watchful, these things can show up in your child’s devices long before you know it.
+We’ve seen such wicked and deadly games such as MoMo, for example, that target young children by encouraging them to text a number on WhatsApp, which then sends the instructions to complete a series of increasingly bizarre and dangerous tasks from watching a horror movie to eating Tide-Pods and engaging in self-harm - even to take their own lives!
+If you’re not extremely watchful, these things can even show up on your homeschooled child's devices.

 The joke has been made, in certain circles, that the “zombie apocalypse” has already begun.
 You see it every day, on sidewalks, grocery stores, malls, and homes, and even public schools and private schools: children and young adults walking around, heads down, thumbs flying a mile a minute while texting on their phones.
 This is hard to watch for those of us who remember running and playing outside, riding bikes, playing marbles, drinking water from the garden hose, and trying to make sure we made it home before the streetlights came on.
 These days, I am reminded of a quote taken from a stage rendition of George Orwell’s 1949 novel entitled 1984:

 “The people will not revolt.
 They will not look up from their screens long enough to notice what’s happening.”

-The Danger of Trading “Real Life” for “Screen Life”
+The Danger of Trading “Real Life” for Electronic Devices While Homeschooling

 Children today do not get nearly enough time to play, let alone study, have real conversations, go on field trips in their home education, or even sleep.
-In fact, sleep deprivation may now be one of the leading causes of problems in children as young as five years, thanks to screen usage, e.g. smartphones, gaming devices, computers, laptops, and televisions.
+In fact, sleep deprivation may now be one of the leading causes of problems in children as young as prek, thanks to screen usage, e.g. mobile phones, gaming devices, computers, laptops, and televisions.

-In order to combat some of the ill-effects being seen in young children, the American Academy of Pediatrics offers recommendations that include limiting children 18 months old or younger only to video chatting.
+In order to combat some of the ill effects being seen in these young children, the American Academy of Pediatrics offers recommendations that include limiting children 18 months old or younger only to video chatting.
 For children two to five years of age, restrictions of one hour each day, of high-quality content, should be enforced.
-For children older than six, they suggest limits on any media devices, making sure that sleep, physical movement, and other good health practices take precedence.
+For children in elementary school, older than six, they suggest limits on any media devices, making sure that sleep, have physical movement, and that other good health practices take precedence.

-A study conducted by the Cincinnati Children’s Hospital Medical Center found some disturbing facts about children who overuse electronic devices.
-For instance, changes in the white matter of their brains were noted, affecting both self-regulation and language abilities.
-Children need the kinds of interactions that come with literal face to face communication in order to reach benchmarks in social skills, language ability, emotional well-being, and developed levels of understanding.
+A study conducted by the Cincinnati Children’s Hospital Medical Center found some disturbing facts about children who were allowed to overuse electronic devices.
+Changes in the white matter of their brains were noted, affecting both self-regulation and language abilities.
+Children need the kinds of interactions that come with literal face-to-face communication in order to reach benchmarks in social skills, language ability, emotional well-being, and developed levels of understanding.
 This can be especially damaging to children with special needs who are already at a disadvantage in social and emotional areas.

-Admittedly, a certain amount of screen time actually provides relaxation, stress-reduction, and social interaction with friends and family members who don’t live nearby.
-However, excessive screen time quickly causes more negative effects than good.
+Admittedly, a certain amount of screen time actually provides relaxation, stress reduction, and social interaction with friends and family members who don’t live nearby.
+However, excessive screen time quickly causes more negative effects than good during a school year.

 When screen time reaches the addictive stage, it’s bad news for the homeschool environment as it begins to interfere with independent study and work in middle school and high school, hobbies, volunteer opportunities, and more.
 If you find your child or teenager has this problem, consider discussing “fasting” from the device for a certain period of time.
 If this is undertaken in the right frame of mind, a great deal of freedom could actually result.
 You can also contact your local homeschool support groups for help and resources dealing with this type of addiction.

 Alienation Due to Electronic Devices

-It’s easy for children to fall prey to the mind-numbing effects of electronic devices if they are not taught early that there are far more interesting things in real life.
-Those children who are allowed to interact with their devices at their leisure are often extremely alienated from family and friends.
-For instance, an addiction to YouTube, online games, or some other form of social media, creates a great chasm between what they want to do and what they should be doing.
+It’s easy for children to fall prey to the mind-numbing effects of electronic devices while homeschooling if they are not taught early that there are far more interesting things in the real-time of life.
+Those homeschooled kids who are allowed to interact with their cell phones and computers at their leisure are often extremely alienated from family and friends.
+An addiction to YouTube, online games, or some other form of social media, creates a great chasm between what they want to do and what they should be doing.
 Since you homeschool your child, you will often see it more than a parent whose children attend a full-time traditional school.

-They may even realize that they aren’t doing anything particularly useful.
+The child may even realize that they aren’t doing anything particularly useful.
 In truth, for some children, electronic devices are used as a means of escape.
 Children who have experienced trauma such as abuse, divorce, or even bullying, often find solace in the “numbing” effect of becoming so engrossed in a screen that they can tune out the outside world.
 This is also true of children who experience severe anxiety.

-Even for those that don’t fit into that category, alienation can still be a massive side effect of too much screen use.
+Even for those that don’t fit into those categories, alienation can still be a massive side effect of too much screen use.
 The only way to combat it is to catch it early enough to exercise your parental rights and restrict usage.